gabriel-v/automatic-cruise/Readme.md

 ### Milestone 4: Project completion

+The documentation is compiled using Doxygen.
+I'll host it (and any videos we may have by then) on one of my sites before the presentation.

-TODO: automated testing, parameter optimisation
+TODO: automated testing, parameter optimisation, with genetic algorithm?
-TODO: documentation
+TODO: convert videos to webm

 -------------------------------------------------------------------------------------------------------